 Reinhardt utilizes and early alert program in which the professors can enter progress reports and academic/behavioral assistance can be utilized.
 This early alert program is designed to allow each student to be successful in completing their post-secondary education.
 It is the mission of Reinhardt University to educate the whole person with challenge and care.

 Field Experience

-Number of hours: 250 hours
+Number of hours: None Required for this course